manureta/suite/docs/usermanual/source/processing/processes/vector/heatmap.rst

 The ``gs:Heatmap`` process takes a points feature collection and generates a raster layer representing the density of those features.

 Calculation is done by taking a given radius around each cell of the resulting grid coverage and adding up the values from features falling within that radius.
 The "influence" of a feature is determined by its distance to the cell.
 Specifically, a `Gaussian function <http://en.wikipedia.org/wiki/Gaussian_function>`_ is used to calculate the influence of a given feature occurrence at a given distance.
-The resulting coverage is normalized to have values within in the [0,1] range.

 .. figure:: img/heatmap.png